mr-builder/mrbuilder/Readme.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

-## What is it
 Mr Builder is a "**M**ono **R**epo" build tool.
 Its designed to be declarative way of quickly creating and managing builds within a mono repo.
 In particular JS/ES6+ modules.

 While lerna concerns itself with the packaging it does not define much in the way of writing apps in a modern javascript pipeline.
 While Mr Builder is designed to be declarative its also meant to leverage existing knowledge of babel, webpack, mocha and other tools that while all great, may not always work together easily.